return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_probe_helper_c.rst

 suspend/resume.

 Drivers can call this helper from their device resume implementation.
-It is an error to call this when the output polling support has not yet been set up.
+It is not an error to call this even when output polling isn't enabled.

 Note that calls to enable and disable polling must be strictly ordered, which is automatically the case when they're only call from suspend/resume